VincentLoy/akdjtpl/README.rst

 All of that is handled by `Django Pipeline <http://django-pipeline.readthedocs.org/en/latest/>`_.
 However its default LESS compiler is shitty, and has been replaced with `a custom one <https://github.com/Xowap/pylesswrap>`_.

+You can configure Pipeline in the file `project_name/settings/pipeline.py`.

 Thumbnails
 ----------